Financial Data

 Industry

-• In the automation systems business, net sales were up year on year due to increased demand for drive control systems and measurement control systems for the steel industry.
+• In the automation systems business, net sales were up year on year due to increased demand from the steel industry.
 Operating results, meanwhile, were down year on year because of a rise in expenses associated with large-scale projects.

 • In the social solutions business, net sales and operating results were up year on year due to increases in demand for transportation systems.

-• In the ED&C components business, net sales were up year on year because of a modest recovery in demand from finished machinery manufacturers while operating results deteriorated due to the impacts of higher material prices.
+• In the ED&C components business, net sales were up year on year because of a modest recovery in demand from finished machinery manufacturers while operating results were relatively unchanged year on year due to the impacts of higher material prices.

-• In the IT solutions business, net sales and operating results were up year on year following growth in large- scale projects from the academic sector.
+• In the IT solutions business, net sales and operating results were up year on year following growth in large- scale orders from the academic sector.

 Semiconductor

-In the semiconductor business, net sales for automotive semiconductors were down year on year due to the impacts of the weak overseas demand and detrimental foreign exchange influences, which outweighed the benefits of growth in domestic demand for power semiconductors for electrified vehicles.
-Meanwhile, a year-on- year increase was seen in net sales of industrial semiconductors as the impacts of detrimental foreign exchange influences were counteracted by the increases in demand for semiconductors for renewable energy and other applications overseas.
-Despite this increase in sales of industrial semiconductors, operating results were down year on year due to the rise in expenses for bolstering production capacity, the increases in material costs, and the impacts of detrimental foreign exchange influences.
+In the Semiconductors segment, sales of industrial semiconductors were up year on year due to higher demand in China and beneficial foreign exchange influences.
+Meanwhile, sales of automotive semiconductors were down due to reductions in domestic and overseas demand for power semiconductors for electrified vehicles.
+Despite the growth in sales of industrial semiconductors, operating results were down year on year due to the lower sales of automotive semiconductors, the rise in expenses for bolstering production capacity, and the increases in material costs.

 Food and Beverage Distribution